Eagle Eye: Plot

 Callister leaves Pérez with Major William Bowman and ARIIA to investigate Ethan Shaw's death.
 Simultaneously, Rachel and Jerry learn that the woman on the phone is actually ARIIA, and that she has "activated" them according to the Constitution's authorization to recruit civilians for the national defense.
-Perez and Bowman find evidence that Ethan Shaw hid a microchip in ARIIA's chamber and leave to brief Callister.
+Perez and Bowman find evidence that Ethan Shaw hid a microchip in ARIIA's chamber and left to brief Callister.
 Afterwards, ARIIA smuggles Jerry and Rachel into her observation theater under the Pentagon.
 Both groups learn that after ARIIA's recommendation was ignored, a botched operation in Balochistan resulted in the deaths of U.S. citizens.
 Therefore, ARIIA concluded that the current executive branch must be removed to prevent more bloodshed, acting on behalf of "We the People".
 It cites the Declaration of Independence ("whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it").

 Belatedly, Jerry learns he has been brought to circumvent biometric locks placed by his twin that prevent ARIIA from activating Operation Guillotine, a military simulation of maintaining government after the loss of all presidential successors.
 ARIIA had caused Ethan's accident in order to get rid of him.
 As Secretary Callister agreed with ARIIA's abort recommendation regarding Balochistan, he is to be the designated survivor and new president after the crystal detonates at the State of the Union (SOTU).
 Another of ARIIA's agents extracts Rachel from the Pentagon and gives her a dress and the explosive necklace to wear to the SOTU.
 Sam's school band has also been redirected to the United States Capitol to play for the president, bringing the trigger in Sam's trumpet and the explosive together.

 Jerry is recaptured by Agent Morgan, who has become convinced of Jerry's innocence.
 Before sacrificing himself to stop an armed MQ-9 Reaper sent by ARIIA, Morgan gives Jerry his weapon and ID with which to gain entrance to the Capitol.
+Perez and Bowman begin to destroy ARIIA and - though they are successful - ARIIA is able to send the go signal for Guillotine before shutting down.
 Arriving in the House Chamber, Jerry fires the handgun in the air to disrupt the concert before being shot and wounded by the Secret Service.
-At the same time, Perez and Bowman destroy ARIIA.